homer0/packages/packages/public/object-utils/README.md

 ## Motivation

-This used to be part of the [`wootils`](https://www.npmjs.com/package/wootils), my personal lib of utilities, but I decided to extract them into individual packages, as part of the `packages` monorepo, and take the oportunity to migrate them to TypeScript.
+This used to be part of the [`wootils`](https://www.npmjs.com/package/wootils) package, my personal lib of utilities, but I decided to extract them into individual packages, as part of the `packages` monorepo, and take the oportunity to migrate them to TypeScript.

 What I like most about this library is that it's VERY small, and it only has one single dependency.